Decibel dB calculation amplification gain and damping loss ratio - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Calculation: amplification (gain) and damping (loss)
+Calculation: Amplification (gain) and damping (loss)

 as

-level in decibels (dB)
+factor ( ratio) to the level in decibels (dB)

 Enter two values and press the right calculate bar in the line of the missing answer